core-wg/oscore/draft-ietf-core-object-security.md

 Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}}, Observe {{RFC7641}}, Blockwise {{RFC7959}}, COSE {{RFC8152}}, CBOR {{RFC7049}}, CDDL {{I-D.greevenbosch-appsawg-cbor-cddl}}, and constrained environments {{RFC7228}}.

-The terms Common/Sender/Recipient Context, Master Secret/Salt, Sender ID/Key, Recipient ID/Key, and Context IV are defined in {{context-definition}}.
+The terms Common/Sender/Recipient Context, Master Secret/Salt, Sender ID/Key, Recipient ID/Key, and Common IV are defined in {{context-definition}}.

 # The Object-Security Option {#option}